The Mall at Fairfield Commons: History

 In February 2024, it was reported that Dick's Sporting Goods planned to open a Dick's House of Sport location in the former Elder-Beerman store.
 The facility was planned to allow patrons to practice and try out gear, and to provide space for patrons to hold events.
 It was also planned to include a climbing wall; golf simulators; multi-sport cages for baseball, softball, lacrosse and soccer; an outdoor track; and a 17,000 sqft outdoor turf field which could be used as a winter skating rink.
 The plans for the existing Dick's Sporting Goods store were not reported; signs on the existing store indicated that all operations would be moved into the House of Sport location.
 The store opened March 7, 2025.

 On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
 The store closed on March 23, 2025.

 On April 15, 2025, in the wake of corporate employee layoffs, the prior sale of assets in its portfolio, and its decision to sell the remainder of its portfolio, mall owner Washington Prime Group announced that it planned to sell the mall.
 No positions at the mall itself are expected to be eliminated.
 On October 29, 2025, the mall was sold to a joint venture (JV) between Syracuse, New York-based Spinoso Real Estate Group and New York City-based Kize Capital.
 As of November 2025, the JV also owned SouthPark Mall in Strongsville, Ohio, a Greater Cleveland suburb.
 Ironically, on October 27, Hull Property Group had announced that it had acquired the Dayton Mall, ending that mall's management by Spinoso Real Estate Group.

 In October 2025, Beavercreek city planner Colin Caville announced that the city had issued a certificate on September 25 for Dillard's to open a store in the former Macy's location.
-Dillard's subsequently announced that they planned to open what was characterized as their 160,000 sqft location (as opposed to the 151,552 sqft listed in property records) on March 19, 2026.
-As of October 2025, Dillard's has Cincinnati-area stores at Liberty Center in Liberty Twp., Butler County and the Kenwood Towne Centre in Kenwood.
+In February 2026, Dillard's announced that they planned to open what was characterized as a 160,000 sqft location, as opposed to the 151,552 sqft listed in property records.
+As of early March 2026, the closest Dillard's locations to The Mall at Fairfield Commons are Cincinnati-area stores at Liberty Center in Liberty Twp., Butler County and the Kenwood Towne Centre in Kenwood, as well as at Richmond Mall in Richmond, Indiana.
+Dillard's held its grand opening as scheduled on March 19, 2026.

+In early March 2026, Spinoso Real Estate Group owner Carmen Spinoso stated that he had been in the mall business since the 1980s, founding his company around 2009.
+Spinoso said that the mall's focus had shifted from traditional retail and restaurants to "experiential retail", placing more attention on events, activities and community gatherings.